rackerlabs/genestack/docs/infrastructure-gateway-api.md

 create a patch or update the gateway YAML to include your specific hostnames and then apply the patch/update.
 Each listener must have a unique name.

-??? example "An example patch file you can modify to include your own domain name can be found at `/etc/genestack/gateway-api/gateway-patches.json`"
+??? abstract "An example patch file you can modify to include your own domain name can be found at `/etc/genestack/gateway-api/gateway-patches.json`"

     ``` json
     --8<-- "etc/gateway-api/gateway-patches.json"